Pullusb/storytools-docs/docs/tutorial/story-toolbar.md

 ### Key transform

-Add key on active camera location and rotation
+Add a key on the active camera's location and rotation

 ## Draw actions